8 Web-Based Analysis with ReliaShiny

 8.1 Introduction

 All of the analyses in this book require writing R code.
-ReliaShiny (Govan 2023) removes that requirement — it is a point-and-click Shiny (Chang et al. 2022) web application that exposes the same reliability analysis workflows (RAM, life data analysis, reliability testing, repairable systems, reliability block diagrams) through a graphical interface.
+ReliaShiny (Govan 2023) removes that requirement; it is a point-and-click Shiny (Chang et al. 2022) web application that exposes the same reliability analysis workflows (life data analysis, reliability growth, accelerated life testing, repairable systems) through a graphical interface.
 No R programming knowledge is needed to run an analysis.

 This chapter introduces ReliaShiny, tours its modules, and explains when to reach for it versus a scripted R workflow.